botbreeder/what-the-matrix-is/README.md

 # What the matrix is
-A 3D game engine, with reactive textures made of structured natural language.
+A 3D world engine, with semantic textures applied to meshes, lights and sounds.

 ![The Matrix](https://github.com/botbreeder/what-the-matrix-is/raw/main/bm.jpg)